Gambling advertising and sponsorship rules reminder for operators

 Gambling logos on under 18s football shirts

-Operators should make sure that they do not allow their logos or other promotional material to appear on any commercial merchandising (eg replica shirts) which is designed for use by children.
+Operators should make sure that they do not allow their logos or other promotional material to appear on any commercial merchandising (for example, replica shirts) which is designed for use by children.
 Operators must also take account of Football Association rules which require that in the case of teams comprising players all under the age of 18, that gambling logos must not appear on any item of kit or clothing.

 Terms and conditions